John Graham sweeps to victory in Iqaluit

 Preliminary results released by the Iqaluit returning officer showed Graham, 56, had taken 953 votes, as of 10:50 p.m.

-By then, a total 1,341 votes had been cast in the Iqaluit mayoral election.
+By then, 1,341 votes had been cast in the Iqaluit mayoral election.
 Of those, Graham took a whopping 71 per cent.

 “I’m humbled by these results, I really am.
 I haven’t really got my head around it,” Graham said.